TheValll/TheValll/README.md

 <br />
 <br />

 I'm currently registered at Efrei Paris specializing in Data Engineering & AI 📊.
-I'm in apprenticeship at IceBerg Data Lab such as AI Engineer or Data Scientist ✨.
+I'm in apprenticeship at IceBerg Data Lab such as AI Engineer and Data Scientist ✨.

 These aspirations merge my deep interest in IT 🖥️ with the fascinating fields of aerospace and aeronautics 🛰️.
 My strong passion lies in computer science and artificial intelligence, and my ultimate aim is to become a highly skilled engineer in the big data and AI domains.